JJThomsonJZ/BCOG200-Project-Joshua-Z/README.md

 ## Project Overview

-This project is a **visual attention experiment** designed to test how quickly and accurately people can identify a target object (like a red "O") among several distractors (like black "X"s or "T"s).
-The goal is to simulate the classic selective attention task and collect data on participants’ reaction times and accuracy.
+This project is a **visual attention experiment** designed to test how quickly and accurately people can identify a target object among several distractors.

-The experiment is built using Python and makes use of the following libraries:
+goal: to simulate the classic selective attention task and collect data on participants’ reaction times and accuracy.

+I ues Python and these libraries to built the experiment:

-- `pygame` (for graphics and interaction)
+- `pygame`
-- `matplotlib` (for data visualization)
+- `matplotlib`
-- `psycopg2` (to connect to a PostgreSQL database)
+- `psycopg2`

 ---